pegahcarter/automated-cdp/README.md

-This project is currently on pause for development on [rebalance](https://www.github.com/cartercarlson/rebalance.git)
+This project is still in early stage development.
+Another work in progress: [rebalance](https://www.github.com/cartercarlson/rebalance.git)